RoyleHerman/Chatbotium/README.md

 4. Write to the issues department so you can let me know

 ### I wanna help you!
-If you are a python coder with at least some features - write to the mail: github.rphpa@aleeas.com
+If you are a python coder with at least some experience - write to the mail: github.rphpa@aleeas.com

 ### Known bug fixes:
 1. pip install ChatterBot